before · during · after

 Open your envelope

-• Your piece (Queen, King, Rook, Knight, or Pawn)
+• Your piece (King, Queen, Rook, Knight, or Pawn)

-• A starting hand of 6 cards (mix of good and bad fortune)
+• A starting hand of 6 Character cards (mix of good and bad fortune)

-The envelope pool is fixed but shuffled: 1 Queen · 1 King · 2 Rooks · 3 Knights · 4 Pawns.
+The envelope pool is fixed but shuffled: 1 King · 1 Queen · 2 Rooks · 2 Knights · 4 Pawns — 10 pieces.
 With fewer players, some envelopes go untouched.
-Bishop is intentionally excluded from the pool.
+There are five roles only — no Bishop.

 Why this matters: the piece you get determines how you move and what trade power you wield.
-The starting hand seeds your story — Queen wakes up with 5 advantages and 1 disadvantage; Pawn wakes up with 4 disadvantages and 2 advantages.
+The starting hand seeds your story — the King or Queen wakes up with 4 advantages and 2 disadvantages; the Pawn wakes up with 4 disadvantages and 2 advantages.
 Same disaster, different bodies.

 Envelope picker showing opened pieces